-Socially responsible investors take extra factors into consideration when investing their wealth.
-Rather than choosing an investment solely based on its risk and return profile, these investors consider companies more holistically to ensure their personal values and the company’s values are compatible.
+Investing is about more than just choosing an asset based on its risk and return profile.
+Socially responsible investors take extra factors into consideration when investing their finances to ensure their personal values and the values of the company they’re considering investing in are compatible.
 There are two major categories of responsible investing: 1) environmental, social, and governance (ESG) investing, and 2) impact investing.

 Examples of ESG investing

-ESG investing refers to considering how a company operates in three broad categories of business activities.
+ESG investing takes into consideration how a company operates in three broad categories of business activities.

-The environmental metrics a company may be evaluated by can include how they handle natural resources, reduce their pollution, and even how they treat or test on animals.
-An environmentally conscious investor may choose to avoid investing in a company that produces excessive waste material while favoring a company that has committed to reducing its carbon footprint over the next five years.
+The environmental metrics a company may be evaluated by can include how they handle natural resources, reduce their pollution, and even how they treat animals.
+An environmentally conscious investor may choose to avoid investing in a company that produces excessive waste, while favoring a company that has committed to reducing its carbon footprint over the next five years.

 To determine a company’s social metrics, look into the company’s relationships.
-This may include evaluating how the business treats members of their supply chain, how they are impacting their local community, and their employees’ working conditions.
+This may include evaluating how the business treats members of their supply chain, how they’re impacting their local community, and their employees’ working conditions.

 Governance metrics can refer to how transparent the company is with finances and staffing its executive team and board of directors.
 This includes evaluating if the company uses its power and financial backing to manipulate political outcomes.
 It also considers the diversity of the board, including whether there is adequate female board representation.
 Whether the company is or has been involved in illegal activities even has a strong impact on its governance metric.